HeatSuiteLabs/HeatSuiteDocs/docs/watchapp/index.md

 To pair an ANT+ HRM:

-5. Continue after your successful pairing of the CORE Sensor, or navigate to Navigate to `Settings->Apps->CoreTemp->HRM Settings`
+5. Continue after your successful pairing of the CORE Sensor, or navigate to `Settings->Apps->CoreTemp->HRM Settings`
 6. Click `Scan for ANT+`.
 This will scan for 10 seconds to find nearby ANT+ HR devices.
 7. The first one in the list should be the nearest device, so click its ID and it will begin to pair.

 *__Note:__ I recommend enabling the CORE Sensor Widget to monitor its connection.
 The widget will glow green when connected to the Bangle.js2.*

-*__Note:__ Pairing an CORE/CALERA Sensor does not automatically have it log data within HeatSuite, you must also enable CORE Sensor as a 'Recorder option' of HeatSuite; either within the App Loader Screen or on the watch within HeatSuite Settings.*
+*__Note:__ Pairing a CORE/CALERA Sensor does not automatically have it log data within HeatSuite, you must also enable CORE Sensor as a 'Recorder option' of HeatSuite; either within the App Loader Screen or on the watch within HeatSuite Settings.*

 ## Downloading Data